StephenOravec/stephenoravec.com/README.md

 # [stephenoravec.com](https://stephenoravec.com)

-Personal website of Stephen Oravec, author of CINDERELLA CABLEPUNK
+Personal website of Stephen Oravec, author of CINDERELLA CABLEPUNK.

+Deployed as a Static Web App with Microsoft Azure.